Multi-level marketing: United States

 In re Amway Corp.
 (1979), the Federal Trade Commission indicated that multi-level marketing was not illegal per se in the United States.
 However, Amway was found guilty of price fixing (by effectively requiring "independent" distributors to sell at the same fixed price) and making exaggerated income claims.
 The FTC advises that multi-level marketing organizations with greater incentives for recruitment than product sales are to be viewed skeptically.
 The FTC also warns that the practice of getting commissions from recruiting new members is outlawed in most states as "pyramiding".
+In a settlement with the founders of Vemma, the FTC ordered their future businesses require that a majority of sales be made to the general public, and not oneself or other distributors.

 Walter J. Carl stated in a 2004 Western Journal of Communication article that "MLM organizations have been described by some as cults (Butterfield, 1985), pyramid schemes (Fitzpatrick & Reynolds, 1997), or organizations rife with misleading, deceptive, and unethical behavior (Carter, 1999), such as the questionable use of evangelical discourse to promote the business (Höpfl & Maddrell, 1996), and the exploitation of personal relationships for financial gain (Fitzpatrick & Reynolds, 1997)".
 In China, volunteers working to rescue people from the schemes have been physically attacked.

 MLM companies are also criticized for being unable to fulfill their promises for the majority of participants due to basic conflicts with Western cultural norms.
 There are even claims that the success rate for breaking even or even making money are far worse than other types of businesses: "The vast majority of MLM companies are recruiting MLM companies, in which participants must recruit aggressively to profit.
 Based on available data from the companies themselves, the loss rate for recruiting MLM companies is approximately 99.9%; i.e., 99.9% of participants lose money after subtracting all expenses, including purchases from the company."
 (By comparison, skeptic Brian Dunning points out that "only 97.14% of Las Vegas gamblers lose money .... .")
 In part, this is because encouraging recruits to further "recruit people to compete with [them]" leads to "market saturation."
 It has also been claimed "(b)y its very nature, MLM is completely devoid of any scientific foundations."

 Because of the encouraging of recruits to further recruit their competitors, some people have even gone so far as to say at best modern MLM companies are nothing more than legalized pyramid schemes with one stating "Multi-level marketing companies have become an accepted and legally sanctioned form of pyramid scheme in the United States" while another states "Multi-Level Marketing, a form of Pyramid Scheme, is not necessarily fraudulent."
 In October 2010 it was reported that multi-level marketing companies were being investigated by a number of state attorneys general amid allegations that salespeople were primarily paid for recruiting and that more recent recruits cannot earn anything near what early entrants do.
 Industry critic Robert L. FitzPatrick has called multi-level marketing "the Main Street bubble" that will eventually burst.